P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Memory Minimum Allocation - 6GB (8GB)

-* Notes - The world becomes bigger.
+* Notes - Trying to complete the pack.

 # Client Only Mods